mmckechney/SqlBuildManager/docs/commandline.md

 For general logging, the
 SqlBuildManager.Console.exe has its own local messages.
-This log file is named SqlBuildManager.Console.log and can be found in the same folder as the executable.
+This log file is named SqlBuildManager.Console{date stamp}.log and can be found in the same folder as the executable.
 This file will be the first place to check for general execution errors or problems.

-To accommodate the logging of the actual build, all of the output is saved to files and folders under the path specified in the `--rootloggingpath` flag.
+To accommodate the logging of a threaded or batch build, all of the output is saved to files and folders under the path specified in the `--rootloggingpath` flag.
 For a simple threaded execution, this is a single root folder.
 For a remote server execution, this folder is created for each execution server.

-### Working folder

-This folder is where the contents of the .SBM file are extracted.
-This file is extracted only once and loaded into memory for the duration of the run to efficiently use memory.

-### Commits.log

-Contains a list of all databases that the build was committed on.
-This is a quick reference for each location that had a successful execution.

-### Errors.log

-Contains a list of all databases that the build failed on and was rolled back.
-This is a quick reference for all locations that had failures.

-### Server/Database folders

-For each server/database combination that was executed, a folder structure is created for each server and a subfolder in those for each database.
-Inside each database level folder will be three files:

-- `LogFile-\<date,time\>.log`: This is the script execution log for the database.
-It contains the actual SQL scripts that were executed as well as the return results of the execution.
-This file is formatted as a SQL script itself and can be used manually if need-be.

-- `SqlSyncBuildHistory.xml`: the XML file showing run time meta-data details on each script file as executed including run time, file hash, run order and results.

-- `SqlSyncBuildProject.xml`: the XML file showing the design time meta-data on each script file that defined the run settings, script creation user ID's and the committed script record and hash for each.
+### For for details and script run troubleshooting suggestions, see [Log Files Details for Threaded and Batch execution](threaded_and_batch_logs.md)